 Centers for Disease Control and Prevention, National Center for Health Statistics.
 CDC WONDER On-line Database. wonder.cdc.gov/cmf-icd10.html

 Centers for Disease Control and Prevention, National Vital Statistics Report.
-Deaths: Preliminary Data for 2011
+Deaths: Final Data for 2013

 - Cardiovascular deaths (categories I00-I99)

 Acute rheumatic fever, Chronic rheumatic heart diseases, Hypertensive diseases, Ischaemic heart diseases, Pulmonary heart disease and diseases of pulmonary circulation, Other forms of heart disease, Cerebrovascular diseases, Diseases of arteries, arterioles and capillaries, Diseases of veins, lymphatic vessels and lymph nodes, not elsewhere classified, Other and unspecified disorders of the circulatory system.

 Virginia Center for Health Statistics; City County Profiles